 The significant increase in the number of miners supporting the operations of Digital Asset Networks and the associated increase in mining capacity in recent years have radically increased the difficulty of finding a valid hash on any given digital asset's network.
 In some respects, hashing is akin to a mathematical lottery, and miners that have devices with greater processing power (i.e., the ability to make more hash calculations per second) are more likely to be successful miners.
 Currently, the likelihood that an individual acting alone will be able to be solve a block, and thus be awarded digital currency tokens, is extremely low.
-As a result, although there are individual miners, the vast majority of mining is undertaken by professional mining operations and mining "pools," which are groups of multiple miners that act cohesively and combine their processing power to solve blocks.
+As a result, although there are currently included in the Digital Asset Reference Rate, including Binance.US (data included from April 1, 2020), Bitfinex, Gemini (data included from October 25, 2018) Bittrex (data included from March 13, 2019), and OKCoin (data included from July 1, 2018). individual miners, the vast majority of mining is undertaken by professional mining operations and mining "pools," which are groups of multiple miners that act cohesively and combine their processing power to solve blocks.
 When a pool solves a new block, the pool operator receives the Bitcoin reward and, after taking a nominal fee, splits the resulting amount among the pool participants based on the processing power they each contributed to solve for such block.